East Barsham Manor: History

 The two-storey manor house was built for Sir Henry Fermor in the 1520s.
 It was visited many times by Henry VIII with Anne Boleyn and Catherine of Aragon, including using it as a base for visiting the nearby Walsingham shrine.

 After the Fermors the house passed to the Calthorpes who had married into the Fermor family.
 Later it was owned by the L'Estranges c1720 and then the Astleys.
 During these years, the house barely changed.
 However, in the 18th century it fell into decline.

 By the 19th century it was largely derelict, and was visited by lovers of romantic ruins.
 It was restored in the 1920s and 1930s.
 The house was owned for many years by Sir John Guinness, a former diplomat who also helped found the National Heritage Memorial Fund.
-He sold it after the death of his wife in 2014 for £2.75m to the artist and entrepreneur Roy Griffiths who is now also trying to sell the property.
+He sold it after the death of his wife in 2014 for £2.75m to the artist and entrepreneur Roy Griffiths.

+In 2025 a painting of the Madonna and Child by Antonio Solario, which had been kept at the house by Baron and Baroness de Dozsa, was returned to its rightful owner after being identified as stolen.